 - Haruka in Kotoura-san does this with the anime's OP and ED.

-- In Sasami San At Ganbaranai, the titular characters sings the ending Very half-heartdly.
-The fifth episode, she duets with Kagami, while the former sings normally and the latter sings half-heartdly and doesn't know the words.
+- In Sasami San At Ganbaranai, the titular character sings the ending very half-heartedly.
+The fifth episode, she duets with Kagami - the former sings normally and the latter sings half-heartedly and doesn't know the words.